nautobot/nautobot-chatops-cookiecutter/README.md

 # nautobot-chatops-cookiecutter

- This project is meant to get you started on your way of creating Nautobot ChatOps commands quickly.
+ This project helps to get you started on your way of creating Nautobot ChatOps commands quickly.
 When running through the cookie cutting template, there are a few questions that will help dynamically create content within the final "baked cookie" project.
 This will create a new repository that will be the new chat bot that you can then install into your Nautobot instance.
 For more on building your own chat bot, take a look at the [blog post on Creating Custom Chat Commands](http://blog.networktocode.com/post/creating-custom-chat-commands-using-nautobot-chatops/).

 ## Why Cookiecutter?

 Before we get started, let's provide some context around the terminology used within Cookiecutter.
 What is this Cookiecutter?
 It is a Python method of creating new projects/files from a templated base.
-Cookiecutter is an open source command line tool to create projects from a project template.
+Cookiecutter is an open source command-line tool to create projects from a project template.
 You can learn more on the Cookiecutter [GitHub](https://github.com/cookiecutter/cookiecutter) and [ReadTheDocs](https://cookiecutter.readthedocs.io/en/stable/).

 * **cookie** - The Cookiecutter template that provides the framework for specific projects to allow developers to get started developing faster such as the ones defined above.
 * **bake/baking** - The output of a cookie.
 If a cookie is baked, it means the project was created from a Cookiecutter template.